Google Workspace for Education

 - Track classwork and submit assignments.

 - Check originality, feedback, and grades.
 Share resources and interact in the class stream or by email.

 - Parents and Guardians can get a regular email summary of student’s work.

 - Review announcements and activities.

-Docs: Any document your would normally create, print off and hand our to your students can be created in Google Docs.
+Any document your would normally create, print off and hand our to your students can be created in Google Docs.
 These docs will be available instantly for your entire class to see.
 You can restrict these documents from being edited by students, or their may be circumstances when you want to allow editing, if not students then with other teachers or administrators you share documents with.
-You can gain more control over PDF files using PDF editing software.

-Sites: One of Google’s oldest platforms, Google Sites is easiest way for you to create a website for your classroom.
+One of Google’s oldest platforms, Google Sites is easiest way for you to create a website for your classroom.
 Update it as regularly as you wish or simply use your class website to present year long resources, including links to safe websites for research.
-Many teachers provide a link to Safe Search Engines such as our Google safe search tools.
+Many teachers provide a link to safe search engines such as our Google safe search tools.